Artem45464/aimbot-py/README.md

 - `prediction_strength`: How aggressively to predict target movement (0-100%)
 - `accel_compensation`: How much to compensate for target acceleration (0-100%)
 - `latency_compensation`: System latency compensation in milliseconds (0-100ms)
+- `color_priority`: Priority values for different target colors (higher = higher priority)
+- `use_color_priority`: Whether to prioritize targets by color instead of size

 ## Compatible Games
 This aimbot works with virtually any game that displays targets on screen, including: